Skip to main content

 • Specific bequests for personal items

-• Statutorily compliant execution, notarization, and witnessing
+• Compliant execution, notarization, and witnessing

-• Valid in Tennessee, Alabama, and Georgia (depending on residency)
+• Valid in Tennessee, Alabama, and Georgia

 Trusts